google/ent/README.md

 ## Content-Addressability

-Ent encourages a model in which files are referred to by their hash (as a proxy for their content), instead of which server they happen to be located (which is what a URL normally is for).
+Ent encourages a model in which files are referred to by their digest (as a proxy for their content), instead of which server they happen to be located (which is what a URL normally is for).

-For example, instead of referring to the image below by its URL `https://upload.wikimedia.org/wikipedia/commons/thumb/4/48/The_Calling_of_Saint_Matthew-Caravaggo_%281599-1600%29.jpg/405px-The_Calling_of_Saint_Matthew-Caravaggo_%281599-1600%29.jpg`, in Ent it would be referred to by its hash `sha256:f3e737f4d50fbf6bb6053e3b8c72d6bf7f1a7229aacf2e9b4c97e9dd27cb1dcf`.
+For example, instead of referring to the image below by its URL `https://upload.wikimedia.org/wikipedia/commons/thumb/4/48/The_Calling_of_Saint_Matthew-Caravaggo_%281599-1600%29.jpg/405px-The_Calling_of_Saint_Matthew-Caravaggo_%281599-1600%29.jpg`, in Ent it would be referred to by its digest `sha256:f3e737f4d50fbf6bb6053e3b8c72d6bf7f1a7229aacf2e9b4c97e9dd27cb1dcf`.

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/4/48/The_Calling_of_Saint_Matthew-Caravaggo_%281599-1600%29.jpg/405px-The_Calling_of_Saint_Matthew-Caravaggo_%281599-1600%29.jpg)

-The hash is a stable cryptographic identifier for the actual data that is contained in the file, and does not depend on where the file is hosted, or under what path it is available.
-If at some point in the future the file were to disappear from the original location and be made available at a different location, its hash would stay the same.
+The digest of a file is a stable cryptographic identifier for the actual data that is contained in the file, and does not depend on which server the file happens to be hosted on, or at what path.
+If at some point in the future the file were to disappear from the original location and be made available at a different location, the original URL would stop working, but the digest of the file would remain the same, and can be used to refer to that file forever.

-Additionally, using hashes to refer to objects is useful for security and
+Additionally, using a digest to refer to a file is useful for security and
-trustworthiness: if someone sends you the hash of a file to download (e.g. a program to install on your computer), you can be sure that, by resolving that hash to an actual file via Ent, the resulting file is exactly the one that the sender intended, without having to trust the Ent index or the server where the file is ultimately hosted.
+trustworthiness: if someone sends you the digest of a file to download (e.g. a program to install on your computer), you can be sure that, by resolving that digest to an actual file via Ent, the resulting file is exactly the one that the sender intended, without having to trust the Ent Server, the Ent Index or the server where the file is ultimately hosted.

 ## Installation